Alyetama/qbot/README.md

 - To get a quote info by id: `.qinfo <quote_id>`
 - To delete a quote: `.qdel <quote_id>`
 - To get a random quote: `.qrand`

+## 🗒️ Notes

+- Discord now requires `Message Content Intent` to be turned on to handle the content of messages.
+Make sure you have it turned on for your bot in the developer portal: `Bot` -> `Message Content Intent`.